The electromagnetic compatibility

-Electromagnetic compatibility, In addition to perturbations from electrical and electronic equipment, considers two other important sources of interference:
+The electromagnetic compatibility, in addition to the disturbances from electrical and electronic equipment, considers two other important sources of interference:

-- voltage pulses generated by meteorological phenomena and lightning,
+- the voltage pulses generated by meteorological phenomena and lightning,

 - electrostatic discharges coming mainly from the contact of man with the equipment.

-Generally the transmission of electromagnetic fields follows two possible routes:
+In general, the transmission of electromagnetic fields follows two possible ways: